zYNTAX118/ComPro-DMSA/README.md

 ## Project Overview

-This project demonstrates a small-scale web application using the [Flask](https://flask.palletsprojects.com/) micro-framework for Python.
+This project demonstrates a small-scale landing page using the [Flask](https://flask.palletsprojects.com/) micro-framework for Python.
 It serves static pages and processes simple data on the server side, while using standard HTML and CSS for the front end.

 ---